 Besides using unit testing, we obviously also use checkstyle to check it's own code.

-The Maven command mvn clean package must pass without any errors.
+The Maven command mvn clean verify must pass without any errors.

 We are not only lazy but at times we are also busy with our day jobs.
 This means that you might not always get an immediate answer.
 You are not being ignored, and we value your work - we might just be too busy to review your code, especially if it is a bit complex.
 If you don't get a response within two weeks, feel free to send a reminder email about your tracker item.